2016 HSC Rules and Procedures guide

 7.4 Examination attendance rules

-- If you arrive more than one hour after the commencement of the examination, you will be admitted to the examination room, but you will need to satisfy the BOSTES that your responses should be accepted for marking.
+(ii) If you arrive more than one hour after the commencement of the examination, you will be admitted to the examination room, but you will need to satisfy BOSTES that your responses should be accepted for marking.

-- You must sit for your examinations at the centre you have been given, even if you have studied a course at a different location.
-However, if you are unable to get to your examination centre because of unusual circumstances such as floods, you should contact your school, if possible.
+(iv) You must sit for your examinations at the centre you have been given, even if you have studied a course at a different location.
+However, if you are unable to get to your examination centre because of unusual circumstances such as a flood, you should contact your school, if possible.
 In some cases, the school may advise you to go to an alternative centre.

-- If you have entered for an Extension course (other than Mathematics Extension 2) and fail to sit for the examination in the related 2-unit course, you will not receive a result in either course unless an illness/misadventure application is submitted and upheld by the BOSTES.
+(x) If you have entered for an Extension course (other than Mathematics Extension 2) and fail to sit for the examination in the related 2-unit course, you will not receive a result in either course unless an illness/misadventure application is submitted and upheld by BOSTES.

-- If you are an English Extension 2 or Mathematics Extension 2 candidate and you fail to sit for the related Extension 1 examination, you will not receive a result in the Extension 2 course unless an illness/misadventure application is submitted and upheld by the BOSTES.
+(xi) If you are an English Extension 2 or Mathematics Extension 2 candidate and you fail to sit for the related Extension 1 examination, you will not receive a result in the Extension 2 course unless an illness/misadventure application is submitted and upheld by BOSTES.

 7.5 Equipment for the examinations